 - Kyoto bus pass for one day ¥600 ($5.50

+The cost of transportation in Japan can add up.
 We spent a good chunk of our transportation budget on the Japan rail pass (JR pass).
 While the JR passes can be very beneficial and great deal, it is not always necessary to purchase.
-Only if you plan to do lots of traveling on the JR lines. you would need to buy the JR pass before you get to Japan, as they will send you the exchange coupon, and then you will activate the JR pass when you arrive in Japan.
+Only if you plan to do lots of traveling on the JR lines, such as buying shinkansen tickets.
+Make sure you figure out what and where you want to go in Japan ahead of time, so you don’t waste money on transportation.
+If you are going to buy the Japan rail pass, you need to buy the pass before you get to Japan, as they will send you the exchange coupon, and then you will activate the JR pass when you arrive in Japan.
 We recommend booking your tickets for the Japan rail pass here.

-*If you have questions on if your itinerary would be better with the JR pass or not, leave us a comment-we’d love to help you out!
+*If you have questions on if your itinerary would be better with the Japan rail pass or not, leave us a comment-we’d love to help you out!

 There are also regional passes and bus passes available in most main cities, that can save you money.
 If you know you’re itinerary, you can decide if its worth it to buy the passes.
 A one-day metro and subway pass in Tokyo is $8, so if you know you’ll be taking it 4 times or so, you should purchase that.